This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 4.8 What are the main regulatory instruments governing the acquisition, retention and use of passenger data, and what rights do passengers have in respect of their data which is held by airlines and airports?

 In India, data privacy and protection are governed by the provisions of the Information Technology Act, 2000 (“IT Act”), which provides legal recognition to transactions carried out by means of electronic data interchange.
-Sensitive personal data includes, inter alia, information relating to: passwords; credit/ debit card information; biometric information; and condition of physical, physiological and mental health, etc. The Personal Data Protection Bill 2018 in India follows the implementation of the General Data Protection Regulation (“GDPR”).
-The Telecom Regulatory Authority of India (“TRAI”) has stated that each user owns his data and the entities processing such data are mere custodians.
+Sensitive personal data includes, inter alia, information relating to: passwords; credit/debit card information; biometric information; and condition of physical, physiological and mental health, etc. The Personal Data Protection Bill 2018 in India follows the implementation of the General Data Protection Regulation (“GDPR”), however, the Government of India has withdrawn the Personal Data Protection Bill 2018 and a revised bill is proposed to be tabled before the Parliament in the future.
+The Telecom Regulatory Authority of India has stated that each user owns his data and the entities processing such data are mere custodians.

 The transfer of personal data (defined as sensitive personal data or information) is governed by the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (“SPD Rules”).
 The SPD Rules were issued under Section 43A of the IT Act, which holds a body corporate liable for compensation for any negligence in implementing and maintaining reasonable security practices and procedures while dealing with sensitive personal data or information.
 The SPD Rules expand on the scope of these reasonable practices and procedures.
 They define sensitive personal data and mandate the implementation of a policy for dealing with such data.
 Further, various conditions such as consent requirement, lawful purpose, purpose limitation, subsequent withdrawal of consent, etc. have been imposed on the body corporate collecting such information.